stefanoq21/BottomSheetNavigator3KMP/README.md

-# Material3 BottomSheet Navigation for KMP (not builded for Apple devices, in this case I suggest to copy the entire module directly in your project)
+# Material3 BottomSheet Navigation for KMP
-This is my first experiment of a KMP library, unfortunately at the moment I don't have a mac to make the library available also for Apple devices.
 This library provides a navigation solution for Compose multiplatform projects using Material3 BottomSheets.
 It allows you to define your BottomSheet as navigation routes, eliminating the need for the `material` library.
 This simplifies your app's dependencies and ensures a consistent Material3 experience.